freylint/libktx-sys/README.md

 - Only expose nessecary parts of the vulkan API
 - Fix issues with generated documentation
 - Work around need to have the vulkan SDK and LibClang installed
-- Avoid regenergating bindings on every build
+- Avoid regenergating bindings on every build~ (Done)
+- Get generated tests working
 - Build Postprocressor to clean up generated bindings.
 (Breaking and 1.0 release)

 ## Crates.io Stewardship Notice